wiired24/ProjectPegasus/README.md

 ![Alt text](https://cn.pling.com/img//hive/content-pre1/112422-1.png "ProjectPegasus")

 ProjectPegasus is cross-platform.
-It was written in .NET primarily aimed at Windows however with Mono it will run on Linux as well as MacOS.
+It was written in .NET primarily aimed at Windows however with Mono it will run on Linux as well as MacOS and BSD.